freeCodeCampManila/wika/README.md

 # wika
-An app for the relearning of the Filipino language and dialects
+An app for relearning of the Filipino language and dialects